Everything you need to know about the primary clarifier

 Benefits of the combination of a primary clarifier with a biological treatment and a lamella clarifier

-Combining a primary clarifier, biological treatment and a lamella clarifier optimizes the quality of the treated water and meets environmental standards.
-This treatment system is often used in industrial applications and wastewater treatment plants to ensure clean and safe water.
+This treatment system is commonly used in industrial applications and wastewater treatment plants to deliver clean and safe water.

 The advantages of combining these three pieces of equipment are numerous:

-• Improved quality of treated water
+• Improvement of treated water quality

 • Adjusting the parameters of each equipment